 Those working in the fishing industry have a 19% chance of developing hearing loss during their careers.
 That doesn’t mean hearing loss happens later in life — when they’re in their 60’s, 70’s and 80’s.
 They actually develop it in their 50’s, 40’s, 30’s and sometimes as early as their 20’s.
 It only gets worse as they age.

 For comparison, hearing loss among “working age” adults is typically around 2-8%.
-That’s a big difference from the fishing industry 19%.
+That’s a big difference from the fishing industry, which is 19%.

-Those that fish are exposed to long hours of high volume motors, processing equipment, tanks and other machinery.
+Those that fish are exposed to long hours of high volume motors, processing equipment, tanks, and other machinery should use hearing protection.

 If you’re a hobby fisher, you are also at risk.
 A boat motor will stay above 80 decibels at cruising speeds and be around 90 decibels at full throttle.
 An older boat may get up to 100.

 This is enough to damage hearing with prolonged exposure.